coin-or/GAMSlinks/README.md

 The configure call also supports the VPATH feature, so one can compile the code in a different place than the one where the source code is located.

-## Usage / Documentation
+### 4. Update GAMS configuration

-After installation of the solvers, they need to be known to GAMS.
+After installation of the solvers, GAMS needs to be made aware of them.

 For that, copy the prepared GAMS configuration file `<prefix>/share/gamslinks/gamsconfig.yaml` into the GAMS system directory or another
 [location where GAMS is looking for this file](https://www.gams.com/latest/docs/UG_STANDARD_LOCATIONS.html).
 If you already have a gamsconfig.yaml, then append the content of `<prefix>/share/gamslinks/gamsconfig.yaml`.

+## Usage

-Afterwards, the build solvers should be usable in GAMS via the option `SOLVER=<SolverName>`, e.g., use `SOLVER=CBC` to call the installed GAMS/CBC link.
+The build solver links should be usable in GAMS via the option `SOLVER=<SolverName>`, e.g., use `SOLVER=CBC` to call the installed GAMS/CBC link.
 Alternatively, an option statement can be added to the GAMS code (before the solve statement), e.g., to use Ipopt as an NLP solver, use
 ```
   Option NLP = Ipopt;